Department of Communication Disorders

 CDIS 868 – Motor Speech Disorders 3 credit hours

-Nature, etiology, assessment, and treatment of motor speech disorders including dysarthria; acquired brain injury; verbal apraxia; and augmentative/alternative communication systems.
+This course covers etiologies, communication characteristics, appraisal and treatment of motor speech disorders in children and adults.
+Culture considerations are discussed related to the nature, etiology, assessment, and treatment of motor speech disorders including dysarthria; acquired brain injury; verbal apraxia; and augmentative/alternative communication systems.

 CDIS 869 – Clinical Competencies in Speech-Language Pathology 3 credit hours